About Form Views

 • Form value: Choose one of the form inputs.

-Tip: To learn more about using record rules, see our article here
+Tip: To learn more about using record actions, see our article here

-Note: Form rules are triggered in the following order: display rules > record rules > submit rules.
+Note: Form rules are triggered in the following order: display rules > record actions > submit rules.

 Emails